RobertJohnston/GNC_calculator/README.md

 The instructions for data entry into the calculator are included in the spreadsheet.

-For more information, please see
+For more information, please see the attached powerpoint presentations.

 [Seasonally Adjusted Wasting Estimates ENGLISH.pptx]( https://github.com/RobertJohnston/GNC_calculator/blob/main/Seasonally%20Adjusted%20Wasting%20Estimates_EN.pptx)